Accidental death and dismemberment insurance offers financial protection in the event of death or loss of limb or function due to an accident.

 What is Not Covered by AD&D Insurance?

-While AD&D insurance covers a wide range of accidental injuries and deaths, most policies have exclusions for certain circumstances, including:
+While AD&D insurance covers a wide range of accidental injuries and deaths, most policies have exclusions for certain circumstances, including the death or injury due to:

 It’s important to review the exclusions section of this type of insurance, as benefits will not be paid if death or dismemberment occurs due to excluded causes.